glciampaglia/glciampaglia.com/content/project/notabilia.md

 to delete (above), and those in which it was to keep.

 The project was released in celebration of the tenth anniversary from Wikipedia's creation.
-In 2012 it was nominated for the _Information is Beautiful_ awards and received the prize for the [best interactive visualization](//www.informationisbeautifulawards.com/showcase/443-notabilia).
+In 2012 it received the _Kantar Information is Beautiful Awards_  for [best interactive visualization](//www.informationisbeautifulawards.com/showcase/443-notabilia).
 The awarding jury included -- among others -- MoMA curator Paola Antonelli and Brian Eno.